cego/interview-assignment/README.md

 We kindly ask you to solve the task below.
 By solving and submitting this assignment you provide us with insights in how you solve real-world problems.
 What we will be looking at are topics such as: choice of technology, structuring of code, use of VCS, selection of 3rd party libraries, documentation etc.

 ## The task
 Develop a solution that, given a select query, can read data from a database, write it to a local file and then delete the data from the database.
-The solution should verify that data is written to the file before deleting it from the database.
+The solution should verify that data is written to the file, and that data integrity is maintained, before deleting it from the database.

 - Use Bash, PHP, JavaScript or Go as the language
 - Use MySQL, MariaDB, CockroachDB or SQLite as the database

 Please use the data set provided in the SQL dump in this repo.
+Please also consider that your solution should be able to handle much larger data sets.

 ## Expectations
 Fork this repo.
 Solve the task below.
 Push your code to a public repo and send us the link via email or simply send us a tarball (please include any VCS metadata) in an email to pf@cego.dk.